ShaneGH/magic-odata/Contributing.md

 ## Add a bug or feature request

-Create [github issues](https://github.com/ShaneGH/magic-odata/issues) for bugs or feature requests
+Create [github issues](https://github.com/ShaneGH/magic-odata/issues) for bugs or feature requests.
+Feature requests will be moved to [magic-odata-features](https://github.com/ShaneGH/magic-odata-features) so as not to affect NPM code quality statistics

 Use labels [bug](https://github.com/ShaneGH/magic-odata/labels/bug) or [feature-request](https://github.com/ShaneGH/magic-odata/labels/feature-request)